the team of the freetech – axel springer academy

 Head of Digital Training & Upskilling Programs

-After a foray into the hotel industry, Kristin started her career as a producer for BBC, Sky News and National Public Radio NPR, for which she worked during her studies at the FU Berlin.
+After training as a hotel clerk, Kristin started her career as a producer for BBC, Sky News, and the National Public Radio NPR, for which she worked during her studies at the FU Berlin.
 She received her journalistic training at the Axel Springer Academy (Team 3).
 She worked for BILD for two years, enjoys spooky crime podcasts, and relaxes with her family.

 Assistant & Head of Editorial internships

 Organizing the journalism students’ trip to Israel and internal workshops are things Jenny takes care of at the FreeTech Academy.

 She is a trained media businesswoman for digital and print, already completed her training at Axel Springer Verlag and then worked in corporate communications.
 Jenny has been at the School of Journalism since 2017.
 She has a big heart for guinea pigs and also has a son since 2022.

 Joeline organizes and moderates events as well as workshops, manages various topics in the field of communication and social media and is involved in the mentoring of Tech Talents.

 After graduating with an M.Sc. in Marketing & Management and various positions at the start-up Medwing and Deutsche Bahn, Joeline decided to follow her long-standing interest and is now studying Physics at the FU Berlin.You can often find her at music concerts or cooking and baking.